Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Finished reading You Don't Know JS: Scope & Closures - Chapter 3.
 Began Chapter 4: Hoisting.

 **Thoughts**: I learned more about let and how block scoping can help with things like garbage collecting, where some memory-guzzling code, like some data, can be placed in its own explicit code block to be run through a function and then left alone so it's not needed for reference later/using up memory still.
-I also learned that variable and function declarations arep rocessed before variable/function assignment.
+I also learned that variable and function declarations are processed before variable/function assignment.
 So:
  `console.log(a);`
  `var a = 2;`
 is processed like so:
  `var a;`
  `console.log(a);` // undefined
  `a = 2;`

+ ## Day 85: June 1, 2019

+ **Today's Progress**: Continued reading You Don't Know JS - Chapter 4, did a few algorithm challenges, and read a bit more about recursion and hoisting.

+ **Thoughts**: I learned how variable declarations are hoisted, but not the assignments.
+Function declarations are hoisted above variable declarations.
+Function declarations are hoisted outside their block, even if statements, to the enclosing scope.
+I'm also playing around with using recursion to create a string reversal algorithm.